 Looking for a fun and meaningful way to celebrate love with your family this Valentine’s Day?
 Check out this Valentine’s Day Bible Verse Countdown for kids.

 Valentine’s Day is all about love, of course.
 But before we can pour out love on others, we must first fill up with the only source of TRUE love: God.
-Most of us struggle daily to really grasp how deep and how wide the love of God really is.
-Why not do a Valentine’s Day Countdown and fill up on God’s love?
+Most of us struggle daily to really grasp how deep and how wide the love of God is.
+Why not do a Valentine’s Day countdown and fill up on God’s love?

 Simply print the pages on cardstock paper if you have it.
 This will make them durable enough to use next year too.
 I even laminated mine.
 If you don’t have a laminator yet, what are you waiting for?
 It’s my favorite household appliance.
 Ha!

 Next, choose how you will display your Valentine’s Day Countdown.
 Look for a great place in your home that gets frequent traffic.
 A few of my favorites are:

 - On the fridge door (tape or magnet)